terrifictable/ESP8266-MultiMeter/README.md

 It uses [MySQL](https://www.mysql.com/) as a database, [eclipse mosquitto](https://mosquitto.org/) as MQTT broker, [GoLang](https://go.dev/) to send data recieved from MQTT to the database and [PlatformIO](https://platformio.org/) / Embedded C++ for the [ESP8266 D1-Mini-Lite](https://www.amazon.com/dp/B08HH96RJY) (you can use whatever ESP you want, i dont know if it will work tho)

+### Bugs
+Current Bugs:
+ - Go will add about 200 new entries to database when recieves something trough mqtt
+ - Go output is weird

+### ToDos
+ - Dimm LED's
+ - Fix cables
+ - Fix Go

+### Features
+ - ESP8266 programm to get voltage input data for D0-D8 pins and send them to MQTT Server
+ - Mosquitto/MQTT, MySQL, Grafana, Adminer and GoBackend, all inside a single docker container / docker-compose "container"
+ - GoBackend that receives data from MQTT and posts it to the MySQL Database

 ### Why?
 My MultiMeter broke <!-- and I had nothing to do -->